Academic Title:

 Biosketch

-Dr. Stass is chair of the Department of Pathology and chair of the Department of Medical and Research Technology, Maryland’s largest medical laboratory science (medical technology) program, offering both undergraduate and graduate degrees, and opportunities for professional certification.
+Dr. Stass is a full-time faculty member of the Department of Pathology and the Department of Medical & Research Technology, Maryland’s largest medical laboratory science (medical technology) program, offering both undergraduate and graduate degrees, and opportunities for professional certification.

 Research/Clinical Keywords